EddieTrey/CMPINF0010-Final-Project/Important Notes.md

 than official ones.

 #### Further Assistance
-- If you have any issues, please contact edy6@pitt.edu
+- If you have any issues, please contact me at edy6@pitt.edu